michaelmcandrew/civicrm-buildkit-docker/README.md

 ## Architecture

-We stick with the defaults and follow best pratice whenever possible.
-Sometimes CiviCM best practice and Docker best practice are at odds.
+We stick with the defaults and follow best practice whenever possible.
+Sometimes CiviCRM best practice and Docker best practice are at odds.
 In these situations we are often forced to do things the CiviCRM way.
 When this happens, we make a note in the 'cloud native' project of the steps we could take to make CiviCRM more Docker friendly (e.g. environment variables to configure SMTP).

 The `docker-compose.yml` defines the following containers: